Causes of the French Revolution

 There is significant disagreement among historians of the French Revolution as to its causes.
 Usually, they acknowledge the presence of several interlinked factors, but vary in the weight they attribute to each one.
 These factors include cultural changes, normally associated with the Enlightenment; social change and financial and economic difficulties; and the political actions of the involved parties.
-For centuries, the French society was divided into three estates or orders.
+For centuries, French society was divided into three estates or orders.